onespacemedia/styleguide/README.md

 ## Class naming conventions

 We largely follow the [Enduring CSS](http://ecss.io/) convention, which is very similar in philosophy (differing mainly in syntactical details) to the [Block, Element, Modifier](http://getbem.com/naming/) convention.
-Specifically, *namespace, block, element, modifier*.
 Class names will take one of three forms.

 1. `namespace-Block`
 2. `namespace-Block-modifier`
 2. `namespace-Block_Element`
 3. `namespace-Block_Element-modifier`

 Here, `namespace` is a two-to-four letter namespace.
-This could be a distinct set of types of different components, or it could be For example, for things related to the header, this can be namespaced under `hd-`.
+This could be a distinct set of types of different components, or it could be For example, for things related to a site's header, this might be namespaced under `hd-`.
 Different kinds of 'cards' would be namespaced `crd-`.
 Different kinds of modular sections would be `sec-`.

 A `block` is a distinctive component with standalone meaning.
 Its first letter should always be capitalised.
-If you are struggling to find a name for it that doesn't fit in a single word, use `CondensedTitleCase` (though you're probably overthinking it).
+If you are struggling to find a name for it that doesn't fit in a single word, use `CondensedTitleCase`.

 An `element` is something which only ever exists within the context of a `block`.